 The mobile sector has remained the leader in terms of revenue generation, accumulating as much as 66% of total electronic communications sector revenues.
 The mobile penetration rate fell slightly from 148.9% in October 2008 to 147.3% in October 2009, reportedly due to the removal of inactive users from the operators' databases, but remained largely above the EU average of 121.9%.
 The market shares of the three mobile operators were approximately 40%, 38% and 22% in October 2009, almost identical to the situation one year earlier.
-The price for mobile voice communications fell further in Lithuania to €0.05 per minute, which compares favourably to the EU average of €0.13.
-The annual average revenue per user was one of the lowest in the EU as of December 2008, at approximately €115, compared to the European average of approximately €323.
+The price for mobile voice communications fell further in Lithuania to ε 0.05 per minute, which compares favourably to the EU average of ε 0.13.
+The annual average revenue per user was one of the lowest in the EU as of December 2008, at approximately ε 115, compared to the European average of approximately ε 323.

-In June 2009, RRT finalised the bottomup long run average incremental cost (BU-LRAIC) model setting out in detail the price control obligation imposed on mobile operators as a result of the 2005 analysis. particular. market In the modelled target termination rate is 1.60 €according Moreover, to cents. the transitional measures decided by RRT in November 2008. the glide path. consisting of 20% annual reductions, was applied in 2009.
+In June 2009, RRT finalised the bottomup long run average incremental cost (BU-LRAIC) model setting out in detail the price control obligation imposed on mobile operators as a result of the 2005 market analysis.
+In particular, modelled target termination rate is 1.60 €-Moreover. according transitional measures decided by RRT in November 2008, the glide consisting of 20% annual reductions, was applied in 2009.
 As of October 2009, this resulted in the national average mobile termination rate of 8.30 €-cents, still above the EU average of 6.70 €-cents.